Advancement International Ltd.

 Consequently the UR mark is not nearly as useful as one might think since the heavy lifting still remains in terms of satisfying the UL requirements as mounted and used in the final assembly.

-The option to use an “unmarked component of a UL investigated assembly” is always open and provides the flexibility to add to or modify the use to which the terminals is put such as use of non-standard wire types, wire combinations, screw types, modified ampere ratings, intermittent peak currents evaluations, forced cooling methods and many variations in use that are not covered in a standard UL486A-B testing program.
+The option to use an “unmarked component of a UL investigated assembly”, sometimes referred to as an "Unlisted Component", is always open and provides the flexibility to add to or modify the use to which the terminals is put such as use of non-standard wire types, wire combinations, screw types, modified ampere ratings, intermittent peak currents evaluations, forced cooling methods and many variations in use that are not covered in a standard UL486A-B testing program.

 This minimizes potential conflict of field interpretation of the requirements of the previously marked connector, such as the “conditions of acceptability” and the end application.